DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

     kubectl get services ingress-nginx-controller

 The EXTERNAL_IP of this service acts as an entry point from the outside world.
 Ingress rules we can route requests to services within the cluster.

+## Self-Signed Certificates

+Generate TLS certificates using openssl self-signed (or alternatively use Vault as CA, see `vault-ca` dir).

+    openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
+        -out /tmp/tls.crt \
+        -keyout /tmp/tls.key \
+        -subj "/CN=dpg.com"

+Create Kubernetes secret for the TLS certificate

+    kubectl create secret tls internal-tls-secret \
+        --key /tmp/tls.key \
+        --cert /tmp/tls.crt

+Run the demo application using `kubectl apply`

+    kubectl apply -f self-signed/internal-app.yaml

+Create the ingress resource (remember to modify the host to be the CN, Common Name, you have configured)

+    kubectl apply -f self-signed/internal-ingress.yaml

+Test the ingress configuration (self-signed)

+    curl -v -k --resolve dpg.com:443:$(kubectl get services ingress-nginx-controller | awk 'NR==2 {print $4}') https://dpg.com # Trusts any certificates

+    curl -v --cacert /tmp/tls.crt --resolve dpg.com:443:$(kubectl get services ingress-nginx-controller | awk 'NR==2 {print $4}') https://dpg.com # Trusts on certificate specified in command

+Alternatively on your own machine (not workstation) modify hosts file and view in browser.

+(Note: If the browser prevents you from proceeding type "thisisunsafe" into the browser window.
+This should bypass the browsers built in security checks.)

+## Automated Certificates signed by LetsEncypt

+Login to Azure using service principal

+    az login --service-principal -u $APP_ID -p $APP_PW --tenant $TENANT_ID

 ### Configure a FQDN for the Ingress Controller EXTERNAL_IP

-During the installation, an Azure public IP address is created for the Ingress Controller which we can associate with a Fully Qualified Domain Name.
+During the installation of the Ingress Controller, an Azure Public IP address is created that corresponds with Ingress Controller service in Kubernetes.
+We can associate the Azure Public IP with a Fully Qualified Domain Name.

     # Public IP address of your Ingress Controller
     IP=$(kubectl get services ingress-nginx-controller | awk 'NR==2 {print $4}')